falseywinchnet/airspyhf/airspy-r2-rewrite/firmware/hardware/images/README.md

 Long-duration streaming and fault-injection qualification remain pending.
 See `../../docs/2026-07-23-hardening-pass-2-recoverable-streaming.md`.

-## Universal V6 halt-free steering image
+## Universal V6a halt-free steering image

-`airspy-ring-v6-universal-halt-free-steering.bin` is the experimental R2/Mini
-image first loaded onto R2 serial `35AC63DC2D7D704F` on 2026-07-25.
+`airspy-ring-v6a-universal-isr-only-grants.bin` is the corrected experimental R2/Mini image loaded onto R2 serial `35AC63DC2D7D704F` on 2026-07-25.

-- Image size: 22,636 bytes
+- Image size: 22,540 bytes
 - SHA-256:
-  `da34b2d0aef11ace28f42c6fae6982bde012852271f52069d293c8c585df1986`
+  `17b34a08e66ad21e1a829379fd5e14937d9d3a2eff7ebae04dd063b0303d9d6f`
-- The first 22,636 flash bytes were read back and matched exactly before reset.
+- The first 22,540 flash bytes were read back and matched exactly before reset.
 - After the firmware-owned reset request, the R2 re-enumerated at USB high speed and reported stream contract version 6 with clean idle counters.

-V6 replaces V5c's ordinary-backpressure DMA halt with future-LLI steering over the same ten qualified 16 KiB banks.
-M4 is the sole writer of a new USB-grant generation; M0 may attach a dTD only after that grant.
+V6a replaces V5c's ordinary-backpressure DMA halt with future-LLI steering over the same ten qualified 16 KiB banks.
+M4 is the sole writer of a new USB-grant generation, and the DMA ISR is the sole M4 context allowed to write it; M0 may attach a dTD only after that grant.
 At least two distinct SRAM slave groups remain outside USB ownership.
 Short congestion retains ordered banks; at the floor, the oldest ungranted history is deliberately overwritten while ADC/GPDMA continue.

 The stream bytes and public Airspy API are unchanged.
 New private telemetry counts deliberate steering discards separately from ownership violations, along with alternation failures, no-candidate faults, stale completions, minimum reusable depth, floor time, and worst steering cycles.

+`airspy-ring-v6-broken-dual-context-grant.bin` is retained only as diagnostic history and must not be deployed.
+It called the grant scan from both the DMA ISR and the interruptible M4 main loop.
+The ISR could reserve the main loop's selected bank before the interrupted main loop committed its older grant, permanently removing that bank from the reusable pool without moving an error counter.